-On March 2, 2018, each of Messrs.
-Alperin, Brons, Herring, Kabat, Kuehn and Laskawy, Ms. Raphael and Drs.
-Bacow, Rekow and Sheares was granted 3,591 restricted stock units under the Company's 2015 Non-Employee Director Stock Incentive Plan, with each award having a grant date fair value of \$185,400 (unchanged from the grant date fair value of non-employee directors' restricted stock unit awards since 2009).
-On June 8, 2018, in connection with their appointment to the board of directors at the annual meeting of stockholders on May 31, 2018, each of Mses.
-Goodman and Margulies was granted 3,246 restricted stock units under the Company's 2015 Non-Employee Director Stock Incentive Plan, with each award also having a grant date fair value of \$185,400.
-The restricted stock units granted to the non-employee directors in 2018 are subject to time-based vesting and cliff vest at the end of 12 months from the grant date, based on continued service through the applicable vesting date.
-As a result of the Spin-Off, the Compensation Committee adjusted the number of shares subject to the 2018 LTIP to reflect the Spin-Off in accordance with the 2015 Non-Employee Stock Incentive Plan.
-The number of shares set forth in this paragraph are the adjusted number of shares.
+On March 3, 2020, each of Messrs.
+Alperin, Brons, Herring, Kuehn and Laskawy, Mses.
+Raphael, Goodman and Margulies and Drs.
+Rekow and Sheares was granted 2,889 restricted stock units under the Company's 2015 Non-Employee Director Stock Incentive Plan, with each award having a grant date fair value of \$175,000.
+The value of the LTIP restricted stock unit awards for the non-employee directors was unchanged in fiscal 2020 compared to the value of their awards in fiscal 2019.
+The restricted stock units granted to the non-employee directors in 2020 are subject to time-based vesting and cliff vest at the end of 12 months from the grant date, based on continued service through the applicable vesting date.

-All such grants under the 2015 Non-Employee Stock Incentive Plan (i) were issued on the date they were approved by the Compensation Committee and (ii) provide for full accelerated vesting upon a change in control (as defined in the 2015 Non-Employee Stock Incentive Plan or as defined under Section 409A of the Code), provided that no termination of services has occurred prior to the change in control.
+All such grants under the 2015 Non-Employee Director Stock Incentive Plan (i) were issued on the date they were approved by the Compensation Committee and (ii) provide for full accelerated vesting upon a change in control (as defined in the 2015 Non-Employee Director Stock Incentive Plan or as defined under Section 409A of the Code), provided that no termination of services has occurred prior to the change in control.

-Beginning with the March 9, 2009 restricted stock unit award, non-employee directors became eligible to defer the date upon which all or a portion of their restricted stock units will be paid out to either (i) a specified payment date occurring on the third, fifth, seventh or tenth anniversary of the scheduled vesting date or (ii) the date of the termination of their services that occurs after the scheduled vesting date.
+Beginning with restricted stock unit award granted in 2009, non-employee directors became eligible to defer the date upon which all or a portion of their restricted stock units will be paid out to either (i) a specified payment date occurring on the third, fifth, seventh or tenth anniversary of the scheduled vesting date or (ii) the date of the termination of their services that occurs after the scheduled vesting date.
 If the deferral election is chosen, to the extent vested, payment will be made within the 30 day period following the earliest of the following to occur: (i) the elected deferred payment date; (ii) the participant's death; (iii) the participant's disability; (iv) the participant's termination of services (other than as a result of death or disability); or (v) a change in control of the Company.
 Participants are also permitted to further defer the payment date of their restricted stock units in accordance with Section 409A of the Code for one or more additional periods of at least five years (but not more than ten years) beyond the previously elected deferred payment date.

 The Compensation Committee assesses "competitive market" compensation when determining the amount of equity awards to grant non-employee directors.
 The Compensation Committee reviews non-employee director compensation, including equity awards, against the same peer companies that it uses when evaluating executive officer compensation.
-The Compensation Committee also reviews, for purposes of determining non-employee director equity awards, the companies with revenues between \$8 billion and \$15 billion that it reviews for evaluation of executive officer compensation.
+The Compensation Committee also reviews, for purposes of determining non-employee director equity awards, the companies with revenues between \$8 billion and \$12 billion that it reviews for evaluation of executive officer compensation.
 See "Compensation Structure-Pay Elements-Details-Pay Levels and Benchmarking" under Compensation Discussion and Analysis.